openobserve/openobserve/README.md

 ## Etcd client

-etcd-client which is used by zin-oxide needs protocol buffer compiler, please refer https://grpc.io/docs/protoc-installation/
+etcd-client which is used by zinc-observe needs protocol buffer compiler, please refer https://grpc.io/docs/protoc-installation/

 For MacOS,using Homebrew